MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-with-elk.md

 > [!div class="checklist"]
 > * Create an Elastic on Azure instance
 > * Deploy WLS on Azure
-> * Configure Logstash to export WLS to Elastic
+> * Configure Elastic Custom Logs to integrate WLS logs
-> * Create an index in Kibana that enables searching the WebLogic Server logs
 > * Search WebLogic Server logs from Kibana

 ## Prerequisites

 * An active Azure subscription.
 If you don't have an Azure subscription, [create a free account](https://azure.microsoft.com/free/).
 * The ability to deploy one of the WLS Azure Applications listed at [What are solutions for running Oracle WebLogic Server on Azure Virtual Machines?](/azure/virtual-machines/workloads/oracle/oracle-weblogic)
+* A terminal for SSH access to virtual machines.

 ## Deploy WLS on Azure

-Provision a WebLogic Server as described in [What are solutions for running Oracle WebLogic Server on Azure Virtual Machines?](https://aka.ms/arm-oraclelinux-wls) The instructions for "Deploy Oracle WebLogic Server With Administration Server on a Single Node" and "Deploy Oracle WebLogic Server Cluster on Microsoft Azure IaaS" are all suitable for use with Elastic on Azure.
-The default VM size for WLS doesn't have enough memory, so be sure the selected VM size has at least 2.5 GB of memory.
-Use at least `Standard_A2_v2`.
+Provision a WebLogic Server by following the steps in [What are solutions for running Oracle WebLogic Server on Azure Virtual Machines?](https://aka.ms/arm-oraclelinux-wls).
+Both "Deploy Oracle WebLogic Server With Administration Server on a Single Node" and "Deploy Oracle WebLogic Server Cluster on Microsoft Azure IaaS" are compatible with Elastic on Azure.
+This tutorial will use [WebLogic on VM](https://aka.ms/wls-vm-admin) as an example.

+> [!NOTE]
+> The default VM size may not have sufficient memory for WLS.
+Ensure the selected VM size has at least 2.5 GB of memory, with `Standard_A2_v2` as a minimum.

-Selecting **Create** will start the process of creating the WLS server on Azure, which may take about 30 minutes.
-When the deployment completes, select **Ouputs** and write down value of **adminConsoleAddress**, the address to access the Administration Console.
+After filling in required information, clicking **Create** will initiate the WLS deployment on Azure, which typically takes about 30 minutes.
+After deployment, go to **Outputs** and record the value of **adminConsoleURL**, which is the URL for accessing the Administration Console.

 ### Understand WebLogic logs